ibm-cloud-docs/containers/cs_storage_portworx.md

 - 128GB of raw unformatted storage
 - 10Gbps network speed

-**How can I make sure that my data is stored highly available?** </br>
-You need at least 3 worker nodes in your Portworx cluster so that Portworx can replicate your data across nodes.
-By replicating your data across worker nodes, Portworx can ensure that your stateful app can be rescheduled to a different worker node in case of a failure without losing data.
-For even higher availability, use a [multizone cluster](/docs/containers?topic=containers-plan_clusters#multizone) and replicate your volumes on SDS worker nodes across 3 zones.

 **What limitations must I plan for?** </br>
 Portworx is available for standard clusters that are set up with public network connectivity.
 If your cluster cannot access the public network, such as a private cluster behind a firewall or a cluster with only the private service endpoint enabled, you cannot use Portworx in your cluster, unless you open up all egress network traffic on TCP port 443, or enable the public service endpoint.